 Feliway aims to produce reassuring messages to your cat, using the pheromones associated with safety and comfort.
 So that they reduce anxiety and therefore stress-related behaviours.
 As pheromones are a normal part of cat communication, Feliway is not a drug.
 Therefore it has no side-effects, and cannot be overdosed.

-When do I use Feliway?
+When do I use Feliway for cats?

 The classic Feliway can be used in a variety of ways.
 It can be used continuously throughout your entire home via a diffuser in your home for ongoing stressors in the home, such as building work.
 It can also be helpful for single events such as a vet trip or festive occasions such as fireworks nights, using either a spray or diffuser.